Hexensuelze/duke3d_hrp/hrp_readme.txt

 some of them could not be removed in this release.
 Here are those we know of:

 - Current EDuke32 problems (might get fixed in future versions):
-     > At the end of episodes 1-3, you will not see the end screen after the cinematic.
-Instead, only a black screen will show up.
      > The startup screens are not optimized for widescreen resolutions and might show black stripes on both sides and possibly some distortions, depending on your display.